2002 Marib airstrike: Analysis

-Despite this, officials within the Bush administration and the military were highly supportive of the strike, including Bush himself, and its success was "widely noted" internally.
+Officials within the Bush administration and the military were highly supportive of the strike, including Bush himself, and its effectiveness was noted afterwards.
 Prior to it, the only other drone strikes conducted by the US were within the war in Afghanistan; though they were widely regarded as military actions rather than targeted killings.
 Therefore, the decision to launch the strike in Yemen made it the first operation to be conducted against al-Qaeda outside of Afghanistan and in a country which was not an active battlefield.
 The death of Derwish was also the first instance of an American citizen being killed by the US during the war on terror.
 Commentators have labeled the strike "momentous" and "a seminal moment in the war on terror" for these reasons.
-Targeted killing would come to be recognized by the US as a key means of counterterrorism, with the State Department eventually ending its criticisms of Israel for the practice.
-By the time of the presidency of Barack Obama, targeted killing through drone strikes had been expanded and normalized as a strategy to a campaign encompassing Yemen, Somalia and Pakistan.
+Targeted killing would come to be recognized by the US as a key means of counterterrorism, with the State Department eventually ending its criticism of Israel for the practice.
+By the time of the presidency of Barack Obama, targeted killing through drone strikes were expanded and normalized as a strategy to a campaign encompassing Yemen, Somalia and Pakistan.
 The Obama administration used the death of Derwish as a precedent for the killing of Anwar al-Awlaki, a fellow Yemeni-American jihadist assassinated by a CIA drone in 2011.

-US military action was again permitted by Yemen in 2009, while drones again began launching targeted strikes in the country in 2011 as Saleh's control weakened amid the Yemeni revolution.
 Learning from the Wolfowitz leak, the political repercussions and the legal implications which followed it, both the Bush and Obama administrations shrouded their later drone campaigns in secrecy; official discussion of the subject would not occur until 2013.
 More generally, the strike contributed towards the normalization of targeted killing in the view of the Western world, which allowed the US and its allies to eventually endorse the tactic without even having to offer a legal explanation for it, such as with the killing of Bin Laden in Pakistan and Ayman al-Zawahiri in Afghanistan, the assassination of Iranian general Qasem Soleimani in Iraq, and Israel's assassination of Hezbollah leader Hassan Nasrallah in Lebanon.